bzhao3927/Assignment-3/README.md

 | **2048-dim** | **230M** | **2048** | **98.2%** | **90.5%** |
 | 4096-dim | 796M | 4096 | OOM | - |

-Based on validation performance, we selected the **2048-dim model** for final evaluation.
+We selected the **2048-dim model** for final evaluation based on its strong validation performance (90.5%) and greater model capacity.

 **Final Test Results (2048-dim):**
 - **Test Accuracy:** 91.04%